Pirates rally to spoil Bell’s return in 4-3 win over Nats

+PITTSBURGH (AP) — Josh Bell offered the Pittsburgh Pirates a reminder of what might have been.
+Ke’Bryan Hayes provided a glimpse of what still could be.

-PITTSBURGH (AP) — Ke’Bryan Hayes capped off a ninth-inning rally with an RBI single as the Pittsburgh Pirates slipped past the Washington Nationals 4-3 on Friday night.
+Hayes capped off a ninth-inning rally with an RBI single as the Pirates slipped past the Washington Nationals 4-3 on Friday night to spoil Bell’s return to PNC Park.

 Hayes completed a two-run comeback by sending a pitch from Washington reliever Alberto Baldonado to right field, scoring Ben Gamel from third for the first walk-off hit of his career.

-Bell, who spent five seasons in Pittsburgh and made the All-Star team in 2019 before being traded to the Nationals last December, hit his 26th home run of the season for Washington.

-The home run was Bell’s seventh in his last 18 games, part of a late-season surge for the burly first baseman sent to Washington on Christmas Eve for prospects as part of a top-to-bottom rebuild in Pittsburgh.
+Bell called the shot proof of the work he’s been doing with Washington hitting coach Kevin Long.

+“I knew it was going (out) just based off the feel and knowing the park,” Bell said.
+“I just haven’t felt that right-handed.
+It was nice to feel that.”

 Bell is hitting .313 (21 for 67) since Aug.
-22, one of the few bright spots of late for the last-place Nationals.
+22, one of the few bright spots of late for the struggling Nationals.

-Chad Kuhl (5-6) earned the victory after pitching a scoreless ninth.
-Hayes and Anthony Alford had two hits apiece for Pittsburgh.
-Alford’s solo homer in the seventh pulled the Pirates within 3-2.

-Washington starter Josh Rogers kept Pittsburgh off balance for 6 2/3 innings in his second start for Washington since being promoted to the majors.
-He allowed two runs on eight hits with one walk and one strikeout.

-Many in the small crowd on hand to watch to rebuilding clubs wore shirts and jerseys emblazed with the No. 55 Bell donned during his stay in Pittsburgh.

-Now wearing No. 19 for Washington, Bell was greeted with a warm ovation after stepping to the plate with two outs in the first inning and he tipped his red batting helmet in return.

-Pittsburgh selected Bell in the second round of the 2011 player draft as a strapping teenage outfielder.
-He reached the majors in 2016 as a first baseman and willingly embraced the role as the face of the franchise after star center fielder Andrew McCutchen was traded in January 2018.
+It’s a familiar feeling for Bell.
+Drafted a decade ago as a strapping teenaged outfielder, he reached the majors in 2016 as a first baseman and willingly embraced the role as the face of the franchise after star center fielder Andrew McCutchen was traded in January 2018.

 Bell flourished in the first half of 2019, making the All-Star team after a torrid stretch in which he hit .302 with 27 home runs.
 He faded down the stretch and so did the Pirates, whose second-half swoon led to a franchise-wide reboot that focused on amassing as many prospects as possible.